 There are four simple steps to unlocking your smartphone:

 - Find out whether your smartphone is already unlocked.
-If you’re still not sure, a good way to check is to order a free Pay As You Go SIM card from another network.
+If you’re still unsure, a good way to check is to order a free Pay As You Go SIM card from another network.

 - Obtain the IMEI number for your smartphone.
 If you need to unlock your smartphone, the next step is to obtain your 15-digit IMEI number.
-This is a unique identifier for your smartphone and you can find it by entering *#06# on your telephone keypad (star hash zero six hash).
+This is a unique identifier for your smartphone and can be found by entering *#06# on your telephone keypad (star hash zero six hash).

 - Ask your mobile network to unlock the smartphone.
-Depending on your network and tariff, this could either be free or it could cost you up to £19.99.
+Depending on your mobile network and tariff, this can cost you up to £15.
 For more information, see our guides on unlocking an iPhone and unlocking a Samsung Galaxy.

 - When the unlock has been processed, enjoy using your new mobile network or SIM card.
-It can take anything from a couple of hours to 10 working days for your unlock to be processed.
-Once this is done, you can enjoy cheaper rates at home and cheaper rates when abroad.
+It can take up to 10 working days for your handset to be unlocked.
+Once the unlock is complete, you can enjoy cheaper rates at home along with cheaper rates when you travel abroad.

-For more information, you can follow our step-by-step guides on unlocking an iPhone and unlocking a Samsung Galaxy smartphone.
-If you have a different Android smartphone, you can still follow most of the instructions in our Samsung Galaxy article (the menus will look a bit different on your phone but the instructions for unlocking will be exactly the same).
+For more information, follow our step-by-step guides to unlocking an iPhone and unlocking a Samsung Galaxy smartphone.
+If you have an Android smartphone from a different manufacturer, you can still follow most of the instructions in our Samsung Galaxy article (the menus on your phone may look a little bit different but the instructions for unlocking will be exactly the same).

 Where To Buy A New Unlocked Smartphone